-Word started getting around about my new bottle-based projects and friends and family began requesting their own “special bottles” to be made into things.
+Word spread about our new bottle-based activities and people began requesting their own “special bottles” to be made into things.
 What started out as a hobby soon escalated, and after applying to a few local craft shows “Adhock Homeware” was born.

 So here we are, a couple of years later and making “stuff” is still just as exciting for us.
 Candles and lamps upcycled from alcohol bottles are our staple for now, but we’re never short of ideas so stay tuned for plenty of awesome new stuff coming soon!